 Dianthus is a genus prized around the world for its frilly flowers and mostly evergreen leaves that are often chalky-blue in color.
 Although some are used as annuals or biennials, most modern dianthus plants are sterile which turns them into reliable perennials.
 They generally prefer places that have cool dry summers, but we have collected specimens that are good in the south...tolerant of heat and humidity.

 Dianthus are beloved for their clove-scented, fragrant flowers that perfume the garden in spring.
 Flower color ranges from white to pink to red to purple and sometimes bicolor.
 Although dianthus flowers are usually less than 2 inches across, there are often hundreds of them covering the plant during peak bloom time resulting in a stunning visual impact.
-They primarily flower in the spring but some Dianthus will re-bloom in the summer and fall in favorable conditions (i.e., deadheading and cool summers).
-They have flowers that attract butterflies and hummingbirds.
+They primarily flower in the spring but some perennial dianthus will re-bloom in the summer and fall in favorable conditions (i.e., deadheading and cool summers).
+They also have flowers that attract butterflies and hummingbirds.

 For us, growing dianthus in our heat and humidity has always been a challenge, even in well-drained soils.
 We are always excited when we find a specimen that performs as well for us as it does in cooler climates.
 We offer only the best selections from of our heat and humidity tolerance trials for sale.

-How to grow Dianthus
+How to Grow Dianthus